kaijing98/Predicting-SP500-Returns-with-Machine-Learning/README.md

   * Elastic Net
   * Boosted Regression Tree
   * Neural Network
+  * Sentiment Analysis

-**Beat the Conditional Mean**
+**Beat the Unconditional Mean**
-Beat the MSE of conditional mean as the predictor
+Beat the MSE of unconditional mean as the predictor

 **Predicting the Direction of S&P500 Index**
 Compare the proportion of cases where the sign of equity premium is forecasted correctly compared to the proportion of cases where the sign is incorrect.
 Direction is more important in practice than getting the value exact (and hence not so much about MSE) because traders most of the time care whether the excess return on the stock is positive or negative when we make portfolio decisions.
 The natural benchmark here is a coin toss (50% probability of guessing right) – so if some model predicts the sign much better than this, it may be most useful even if it may not have the lowest MSE.